developercamp/devcamp17/README.md

+# First things first
+It's #devcamp18 time!
+[Take a look at the repository](https://github.com/developercamp/devcamp18) and share your thoughts, Twitter handles, pictures, …

 # About this Repository

 If you would like to share your notes, repositories, sketches, photos, ... you made during Developer Camp